There’s always room to be a better person. Always. – Sonya Teclai

 - Anything you’ve wanted to improve this year but have put off doing.

 Now that you have an intention in place, it’s time to implement new habits into your life.

 1. shifting from brick and mortar high school to online.

 This is the biggest change I’ll be making this summer and I am beyond excited about it.
 I’ve been attending brick and mortar schools for my entire life, but this year I felt called in other directions, so here I am.

-The main reason I made the switch was because I love how much freedom I have.
-One of my main goals is to start a consulting business during my high school years, and I feel that goal is so much more achievable ever since I made the decision to change my schooling.
+The main reason I made the switch was because I love how much freedom I’ll gain.
+One of my biggest goals is to start a consulting business during my high school years, and I feel that goal is closer in reach with this change I’m bringing to my schooling.